4 Dead, 5 Wounded In Bar Shooting In Kansas City, Kan.

 Four people were killed and five others were injured during a shooting early Sunday morning at a bar in Kansas City, Kan.

-The five people who were wounded suffered non-life threatening injuries and were taken to local hospitals, according to a statement by the Kansas City police department.
+The five people who were wounded suffered non-life-threatening injuries and were taken to local hospitals, according to a statement by the Kansas City police department.

 Police spokesman Thomas Tomasic said a call came in around 1:27 a.m. about a shooting in the area around 10th Street and Central Avenue.
 Tomasic said that when officers arrived at the Tequila KC bar, they found four people dead inside.

-Authorities say they are now looking for two suspects that were armed with handguns at the time of the shooting.
-In a statement, the department said "a preliminary investigation suggests that an earlier dispute occurred inside the bar which lead to the shooting incident."
+Authorities say they are now looking for two male suspects.
+In a statement, the department said that "a preliminary investigation suggests that an earlier dispute occurred inside the bar which lead to the shooting incident."

-The four killed were all Hispanic males, ranging in age from mid-20s to late-50s, according to a CNN report.
+The four killed were all Hispanic men, ranging in age from mid-20s to late 50s, according to a CNN report.

 Police said that although the investigation is still in its early stages, they do not believe the shooting was racially motivated, according to The Washington Post.